maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 STACK then adds an appropriate grid of boxes (of size Box Size) for the student to fill in.
 This is easier than typing in [Maxima](../CAS/Maxima.md)'s matrix command, but does give the game away about the size of the required matrix.

+Whether a fixed or variable size is presented to the student depends on the selection of [Matrix Size](Inputs.md#Matrix_Size).
+For variable-size matrices, students have the option to select the matrix size themselves.

 _The student may not fill in part of a matrix._  If they do so, the remaining entries will be completed with `?` characters which render the attempt invalid.
 STACK cannot cope with empty boxes here.

-We cannot use the `EMPTYANSWER` tag for the teacher's answer with the matrix input, because the size of the matrix is inferred from the model answer.
-If a teacher really wants a correct answer to be empty inputs then they must use a correctly formatted matrix with `null` values
+We cannot use the `EMPTYANSWER` tag for the teacher's answer with the matrix input with fixed size, because the size of the matrix is inferred from the model answer.
+If a teacher really wants a correct answer to be empty inputs then they must use the varibale size matrix or for fixed-size a correctly formatted matrix with `null` values

     ta:transpose(matrix([null,null,null]));